currinjs/CurrinJS/aio/content/guide/structural-directives.md

 ### &lt;ng-container&gt; to the rescue

-The Angular `<ng-container>` is a grouping element that doesn't interfere with styles or layout because Angular _doesn't put it in the DOM_.
+The Currin `<ng-container>` is a grouping element that doesn't interfere with styles or layout because Currin _doesn't put it in the DOM_.

 Here's the conditional paragraph again, this time using `<ng-container>`.